 For many products or services, short copy ads will never work.
 The trust factor needs to be built, and often a certain amount of education is required too.
 For that, long copy ads are what you need.
-I go through every step from the pre-head to the call to action in this chapter.
+I go through every step from the big idea to the headline to the body copy to the call to action in this chapter.

 Chapter 10 - Editing

 The biggest mistake every copywriter makes is failing to edit their work properly.
 And I don't just mean checking for typos or spelling, I mean editing every piece until it sparkles like a diamond.
 No self-respecting director would ever let an unedited film out, neither should we.

 This is the chapter you've been waiting for.
 It's the longest in the book and contains everything you need to know about yourself, your prospects, and how to put your business in an unassailable position when it comes to getting work.
 It's all here.

 We all hate rules, but we all know they're there for a reason.
 Here's the 12 most important as you've never read them before.
 Know these and then you can break them whenever you wish - and for all the right reasons.
 The best rules free us to do our best work.

 Chapter 13 - Appendices

 There are a whopping great 11 appendices in this book.
 Think of them as bonuses and you'll begin to see the value.
 They include: Objection handling (the golden nugget), Search engine optimisation (the right way), FAB (gaining an advantage), Rhetoric (the tools of persuasion), Email marketing, Fear (and how villains exploit it), Triggers (why we buy things), First principles (or how to break down ANY problem), Gender (how to write gender free), USPs (how to create uniqueness out of thin air), and Philosophy (memorise this and never be stuck for words again).